A guide to 15-minute cities: why are they so controversial?

 • Fuelling class divisions

-Many fear that the implementation of the 15-minute city model will drive further inequality in cities and fuel class divisions, pricing out people with lower incomes from being able to live in and even access certain areas.
+Many fear that the implementation of the 15-minute city strategy will drive further inequality in cities and fuel class divisions, pricing out people with lower incomes from being able to live in and even access certain areas.

 • Obstacles to implementation